bbhunter/brutas/README.md

 > Wordlists and passwords handcrafted with ♥

-A pretty comprehensive set of password dictionaries and wordlists designed for quick wins in red teaming scenarios.
-Why is it different?
+A pretty comprehensive set of password dictionaries and wordlists designed for quick wins in red teaming scenarios or general blackbox pentesting.

+## Introduction

+Why these password lists are different?
 The goal here is not to crack every password possible, it is to move forward inside a network.
 And if cracking is really needed then the bigger lists can be used, however, the assumption here is that it will be done in a reasonable time span and with limited resources (like a VM, hijacked host etc).

-A few facts:
-* The rulesets, keywords and password combinations are based on analysis of roughly 400GB of pure data and dozens of peer-reviewed scientific articles.
-* It is not an ordinary dump of all things available.
-All wordlists and rules were processed manually.

-## Introduction

 A brief introduction to `brutas-passwords-#` lists:
 * the number of passwords grows with the consecutive file number;